 There are several models and theories in the literature aiming at studying the success of an e-government project based on user acceptance.
 Many studies focus on examining the various factors that might influence the decision of users/citizens to adopt and use such systems.
-Earlier evaluation models focused on behavioral intention and attitude of the users towards the use of technology, using as main criteria the perceived usefulness and perceived ease of use [9][10].
-Because of the enormous development and evolution of digital technology, these models had to be extended to give more accurate results, by adding new factors (criteria) for evaluation.
+Earlier evaluation models focused on behavioral intention and attitude of the users towards the use of technology, using as main criteria the perceived usefulness and perceived ease of use [16][17].
+Due to the enormous development and evolution of digital technology, these models had to be extended to give more accurate results, by adding new factors (criteria) for evaluation.

-As noted in recent literature, many research studies have proved that factors - such as demographic characteristics, social influence, trust, risk perception, quality of information, user characteristics and user satisfaction - may be instrumental in adopting e-government services [11]-[14].
-Also, the national culture of the population may influence the citizens' intention to use government-offered digital services [15]-[18].
-Hence, new integrated models that combine independent and dependent variables have emerged, which use variables such as gender, age, experience and the willingness to use in an attempt to examine whether they significantly affect digital technology use [19]-[21].
+Because e-government is a technology-based solution for government institutions to provide services to citizens, it is important for behavioral studies to focus specifically on the diversity of citizens in terms of age, language, norms and ethics.
+As noted in recent literature, many research studies have proved that factors - such as demographic characteristics, social influence, trust, risk perception, quality of information, user characteristics and user satisfaction may be instrumental in adopting e-government services [18]-[21].
+Also, the national culture of the population may influence the citizens' intention to use government-offered digital services [22]-[25].
+Hence, new integrated models that combine independent and dependent variables have emerged, which use variables such as gender, age, experience and the willingness to use in an attempt to examine whether they significantly affect digital technology use [26]-[28].

-Among the most widely accepted evaluation models for e-government services are the following: the Technology Acceptance Model (TAM) [22] and its expanded versions models TAM2 [23] and TAM 3 [24]; the Information System Success Model (IS Success Model) [25] and its refined version [26]; the Unified Theory of Acceptance and Use of Technology (UTAUT) [27] and its extended Unified Theory of Acceptance and Use of Technology 2 (UTAUT2) [28]; the Integrated Success Model (ISM) [29]; the Model for Mandatory Use of Technologies (MMUST) [30]; and the Diffusion of Innovations Model (DOI) [31].
+Among the most widely accepted evaluation models for e-government services are the following: the Technology Acceptance Model (TAM) [29] and its expanded versions models TAM2 [30] and TAM 3 [31]; the Information System Success Model (IS Success Model) [32] and its refined version [33]; the Unified Theory of Acceptance and Use of Technology (UTAUT) [34] and its extended Unified Theory of Acceptance and Use of Technology 2 (UTAUT2) [35]; the Integrated Success Model (ISM) [36]; the Model for Mandatory Use of Technologies (MMUST) [37]; and the Diffusion of Innovations Model (DOI) [38].